c0ld-w4ter/you-fm/README.md

 ## 🏃 Running the Application

-### Current Functionality (Milestone 1)
+### Current Functionality (Milestone 2)
-The application now fetches live data from external APIs and generates a text briefing:
+The application fetches live data from external APIs, summarizes articles with AI, and generates an enhanced briefing:

 ```bash
 # Activate virtual environment